 - 1. Since April 2013, all council tax billing authorities in England are required to set up a scheme to help people in financial need pay their council tax.
-This document describes the scheme set up by Broadland District Council, for the period 1st April 2023 until 31st March 2024. - 2.
-The scheme is called a Council Tax Reduction Scheme because any support usually takes the form of a reduction in council tax liability, and therefore a reduction in the applicant's council tax bill.
-Although Council Tax Reduction Scheme is the formal title, Broadland routinely use the term Council Tax Assistance Scheme in external and internal communications. - 3.
+This document describes the scheme set up by Broadland District Council, for the period 1st April 2025 until 31st March 2026. - 2.
+The scheme is called a Council Tax Reduction Scheme because any support usually takes the form of a reduction in council tax liability, and therefore a reduction in the applicant's council tax bill. - 3.
 Although this document provides a comprehensive account of the scheme in Broadland, further information on those aspects which must be followed in all schemes can be found in the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 (and subsequent amendments).